-Covenant school shooter was under care for emotional disorder and hid guns at home, police say
+Covenant School shooter was under care for emotional disorder and hid guns at home, police say

 The video adds further insight into the timeline of the shooting and the police response.
 The first 911 call about the shooting came in at 10:13 a.m., and the shooter was killed 14 minutes later, according to police.
 The bodycam footage of Engelbert entering the school and shooting the attacker lasts about three to four minutes.

-The video's release also comes as police in Nashville are digging into the background and motivations of the shooter, a 28-year-old former Covenant student named Audrey Hale who officials said carefully planned the attack.

-Six people were killed in the Covenant School, a private Christian school educating about 200 students from Pre-K through 6th grade.
+The Covenant school is a private Christian school educating about 200 students from Pre-K through 6th grade.
 The school is a ministry of Covenant Presbyterian Church, its website states.

 Nashville Mayor John Cooper told CNN the swift police response prevented further disaster.